seanmajorpayne/ubuntu-20.04-zephyrus-g15/README.md

 ## Prepare to Install from USB

-1. Turn off drive encryption (BitLocker) in Windows.
+1. Turn off drive encryption (BitLocker) in Windows (if applicable).

 2. Turn off fast startup in Windows.